top of page

 I will lead the ceremony and invite others to speak according to our agreed ceremony plan.
 Following the ceremony, I will make sure everything that needs to be done is done, before checking in with you and then leaving you to spend time with your family and friends.

 Sometimes, I speak on behalf of the family, other times, I provide the link between the different speakers and parts of the ceremony.
+I provide support and guidance to those speaking to ensure that everything flows smoothly.

 How Much Do My Funeral Celebrant Services Cost?

+The cost of a standard funeral or memorial service is $660 (GST inc).
 That includes all meetings, drafting, phone calls, sharing of ideas and resources and travel.
 It is an all-inclusive price.

-What Families Have Said About Me.
+What Families Have Said About My Memorial and Funeral Celebrant Services.

 “We were all delighted with how well things went yesterday and really appreciate your contribution to making a tough day easy.”